-MySQL for Excel enables you to load and edit MySQL data directly from Microsoft Excel.
-Changes are immediately committed if the Auto-Commit option is enabled, or done manually by pressing .
+MySQL for Excel enables you to load and edit MySQL table data directly from a Microsoft Excel worksheet.
+Changes are committed immediately if the Auto-Commit option is enabled in the pop-up menu; otherwise, you can use the or operations in the same pop-up menu to revert or commit data changes in MySQL tables.

 category table of the